Zacxalot/MultiUser-Collab/README.md

 # MultiUser-Collab.io
-Multi user collaboration tool for use in a workplace environment
+Multi user collaboration tool for use in a workplace environment.

 Uses Node.js Socket.io and the HTML5 canvas.